mohsenFN/Soozan-RESTful/README.md

 - [ ] More specified and accurate way for users location (check Documentation/docs.md for current method)
 - [x] Use JWT instead of token-based-authentication
 - [*] Implement token black listing
+- [ ] Create an end-point for logging out
 - [ ] Add users token to black list after logging out
 - [ ] Write tests
 - [ ] Use rate limit for views